ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.nuki/README.md

 * http://< bridge_ip >:< bridge_port >/callback/remove?id=< callback_id >&token=< bridgeToken >

 ## Update
 When updating from 1.0.x to 1.1.0 or higher it is recommended to delete all instances of the old version before installing the new version.
-Please be aware that version changes bigger than on patch level (-> change of only the last digit) could always contain changes to data points e.g. 1.1.2 to 1.1.4
+Please be aware that version changes bigger than on patch level (-> change of only the last digit) could always contain changes to data points e.g. 1.1.2 to 1.1.4.
+When updating to 2.x the token has to be entered again.

 ## Changelog

+### 2.0.1
+* (smaragdschlange) update: dependencie updates

 ### 2.0.0
 * (simatec) jsonConfig added